Withdrawal

 Stomach pains, constipation, gas

-• Duration: 2-3 days Cause: Intestinal movement may decrease for a brief period when a person lowers tobacco use.
+- Cause: Intestinal movement may decrease for a brief period when a person decreases nicotine use.

 Increased appetite

-• Tip: Take control of your appetite—be careful not to replace cigarettes with food.
-Heavy tobacco users experience feelings of hunger more often after quitting than light users.
+- Tip: Take control of your appetite—be careful not to replace cigarettes or vapes with food.
+Heavy users experience feelings of hunger more often after quitting than light users.
 Eat balanced meals.
 Have low calorie snacks or beverages on hand.
 Drink plenty of water.
 Try a nicotine replacement therapy such as gum, or lozenges.

 Coughing, dry throat